anybox/anybox.buildbot.odoo/README.rst

 It is also possible to reference a remote buildout definition from a version control system (VCS) in the manifest file.

-An interesting practice for buildbotting of in-house custom projects is to put this ``buildouts`` subdirectory itself under version control with your preferred VCS, and let the developpers push on it.

 It is designed not to be too intrusive to buildbot itself, so that buildbot users can tweak their configuration in the normal buildbot way, and even add more builds, possibly not even related to